 Bradley Beal Contract Buyout Explainer: Why Suns Want to Move on, Plus Landing Spots for Veteran Scorer

-- The Phoenix Suns are finalizing a buyout agreement on July 7, 2025, to release Bradley Beal from his contract and reduce payroll.
+- The Phoenix Suns are finalizing a buyout agreement with Bradley Beal on July 7, 2025, to reduce his salary cap impact and move on from him.

 Report: Suns, Bradley Beal ‘increasingly optimistic’ that buyout will happen